WebAudio/web-audio-api/explainer/user-selectable-render-size.md

   <dd>
   Identifies the render size for the context.
-The preferred value of the `renderSizeHint` is one of the values from the `AudioContextRenderSizeCategory`.
-However, an unsigned long value may be given to request an exact number of frames to use for rendering.
+The preferred value of the
+  <code>renderSizeHint</code> is one of the values from the
+  <code>AudioContextRenderSizeCategory</code>.
+However, an unsigned long value may be
+  given to request an exact number of frames to use for rendering.
 Powers of two between 64 and 2048, inclusive MUST be supported.
 It is recommended that UA's support values that are not a power of two.